-All amortization schedules existing prior to June 30, 2018, were re-amortized on June 30, 2018 using the 7.65% discount rate.
-The schedules were re-amortized using a discount rate of 7.60% to determine the Fiscal Year 2019/2020 projected contribution requirements.
+All amortization schedules existing prior to June 30, 2019, were re-amortized using the 7.55% discount rate.
+The schedules were re-amortized using a discount rate of 7.50% to determine the Fiscal Year 2020/2021 projected contribution requirements.

 The discount rate for both funding and GASB reporting is net of investment manager fees.
-Additionally, the discount rate for funding purposes is net of administrative expenses and net of investment gains expected to be deferred to the Experience Account to fund permanent benefit increases.
+Additionally, the discount rate for funding purposes is net of investment gains expected to be deferred to the Experience Account to fund permanent benefit increases.
 Based on a historical review of investment earnings, with modifications for the current statutory provisions regarding transfers to the Experience Account and future allowable benefit increases, it is expected that a long-term average of approximately 40 basis points will be transferred to the Experience Account to fund future permanent benefit increases.
 By excluding investment returns to be used to fund permanent benefit increases, the discount rate represents the expected return on investments to be used to fund regular plan benefits.
-The assumed long-term geometric average nominal rate of return inherent in the funding valuation is 8.05%.
+The assumed long-term geometric average nominal rate of return inherent in the funding valuation is 7.95%.